stacks-network/sbtc-docs/src/best-practices.md

 ### Convention Over Configuration

 If you can do something without configuring, e.g., using default settings, please do.
 Try to avoid introducing new "better" conventions.
-For more details, see [Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration).
+For more details, see [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration).
 Using fewer configurations reduces information noise.

 ### Design Patterns And Anti-Patterns